esnesenon/fileshell/README.md

 fileshell.py -- a File-IO based remote shell, for use where there is no direct communication
 				channel between the attacker and the owned target, but they can communicate by writing and reading files to/from a remote share/file server etc.

+				Usage: python fileshell.py share_root {-c target | -s}
+				share_root: the path to the root directory where the files for communication will be located.
+				-c target: client mode, connect to target
+				-s: server mode, listen for requests

 				Tested to work on python 2.7.